kuzzleio/sdk-csharp/doc/1/controllers/collection/delete-specifications/index.md

 # DeleteSpecificationsAsync

-Delete the validation specifications associated with the collection.
+Deletes the validation specifications associated with the collection.

 ## Arguments